 Kay is a member of the Jacquin Trio, alongside clarinettist Jessie Grimes and pianist Charis Hanning.
 Dedicated to exploring and expanding the repertoire for their lineup, the trio have performed their arrangements and reimaginings together all over the world, most recently touring New Zealand and making their debut at Manchester's Bridgewater Hall.

-Concerto performances have included first viola in Brandenburg 6, under the baton of Nicholas Kremer, and Bosso's 'Within the Golden Hour', both with the Manchester Camerata, Auerbach's Sogno di Stabat Mater with the Northern Chamber Orchestra, Telemann Viola Concerto at St. Martin-in-the-Fields, and violin concertos by Brahms, Mozart and Joe Cutler.
+Concerto performances have included first viola in Brandenburg 6, under the baton of Nicholas Kremer, and Bosso's 'Within the Golden Hour', both with the Manchester Camerata, Auerbach's Sogno di Stabat Mater and Mozart's Sinfonia Concertante with the Northern Chamber Orchestra, Telemann Viola Concerto at St. Martin-in-the-Fields, and violin concertos by Brahms, Mozart and Joe Cutler.

 For nearly ten years, Kay was violist with the award winning Gildas Quartet, performing with them world wide throughout China, South Africa and Australia, among others and recording for Champs Hill.

-She has performed with ensembles such as the Consone, Elias, Navarra, and Edinburgh quartets, and the Manchester Collective, the Vonnegut Collective, Red Note Ensemble and the United Strings of Europe.
-Formerly co-principal viola with the Manchester Camerata, she appeared many times as principal and as soloist with the orchestra.
+She has performed with ensembles such as the Consone, Elias, Navarra, and Edinburgh quartets, Ensemble 360, the Rautio Trio, and Manchester Collective, Vonnegut Collective, Red Note Ensemble and the United Strings of Europe.
+Formerly no. 2 viola with the Manchester Camerata, she appeared many times as principal and as soloist with the orchestra.

-She has been invited as guest principal viola with the Amsterdam Baroque Orchestra, the Royal Scottish National Orchestra, Camerata Alma Viva, as co-principal with the BBC Philharmonic, the Royal Liverpool Philharmonic Orchestra, the City of London Sinfonia and the Britten Sinfonia, and as a freelance player with the Academy of St Martin-in-the-Fields and the Aurora Orchestra.
+She has been invited as guest principal viola with the Amsterdam Baroque Orchestra, the Royal Scottish National Orchestra, City of London Sinfonia, Camerata Alma Viva, as no. 2 with the Aurora Orchestra, BBC Philharmonic, the Royal Liverpool Philharmonic Orchestra, and the Britten Sinfonia, and as a freelance player with the Academy of St Martin-in-the-Fields and the Dunedin Consort.
 She also performs as violinist with orchestras such as the London Contemporary Orchestra, the Royal Northern Sinfonia, the Hallé and the Gabrieli Consort.

 In 2020 she recorded works for piano quintet and sextet by Thomas Adès and Tullis Rennie with the Vonnegut Collective.
 The disc was described as: "Savagely elegant, approachable – and wholly satisfying," in BBC Music Magazine.